 Care and Use of NFPD Property – Theft of Member Property.

 You are responsible for reasonable care of NFPD property.
-You must only use NFPD property for NFPD business, in an appropriate manner, and in accordance with all applicable NFPD rules and SOGs.
+You must only use NFPD property for NFPD business, in an appropriate manner, and in accordance with all applicable NFPD rules and SOPs.
 You must not remove the property of NFPD or another member without prior authorization.
 NFPD property must not be used or loaned for any personal purpose without the Fire Chief's prior permission.

 If you abuse, misuse, damage, destroy or steal the property of NFPD or another member, you may be subject to corrective or disciplinary action, up to and including immediate termination.
 You must report lost, stolen or damaged property to your supervisor immediately, who must promptly submit a written report to the Fire Chief.

-Certain items, such as car-wash supplies and canister vacuum, are provided for members’ use to clean their private vehicles.
+Certain items, such as carwash supplies and canister vacuum, are provided for members’ use to clean their private vehicles.
 You must return all NFPD property, including uniform items and NFPD identification materials and badges, immediately when your employment or volunteerism ends.
 NFPD property that is not returned, and that has not been reported as lost or stolen before your employment/volunteerism ends, will be considered stolen and reported to appropriate law enforcement agencies.

 You are responsible for your personal property while at work.
 NFPD is not responsible for any loss or damage to your vehicle or other personal property.